 Insurance litigation: advocating in the defence of casualty, life, disability and property claims, and statutory and policy compliance.

 Prior to her legal education, Emily studied History at the University of Guelph for both her bachelor and master’s degrees.
-She participated in an academic exchange to Paris, France in 2011, and instructed classes to undergraduates during her graduate studies.

 - Project Leader, Pro Bono Students Canada

 - Organizer, University of Victoria Faculty of Law United Way Campaign

 - Canadian Defence Lawyers